Viki-coding/community/README.md

 **Navigation Bar:**

-Login Feature
+**Login Feature**
 If you already have a username and password you can log in easily to view your events.
 Once logged in the button changes to Log Out.
 When you go to log out an alert modul asks if you are sure you want to log out.

 ![Nav-bar with logout modul](https://github.com/user-attachments/assets/2ec3479e-569e-4dcc-ae35-ad9f83995dd9)

 **Sign Up Feature:**

-If you are a new user, it is easy to navigate to the Sign Up form, enter your details and password and are set up within minutes, the login button changes to Log Out and you have access to book events.
+If you are a new user, it is easy to navigate to the Sign Up form, enter your details and password being set up within seconds, the 'Login' button changes to 'Log Out' and you have access to book events.

 ![Nav Bar](https://github.com/user-attachments/assets/da4620e3-8fc8-48cc-9605-acbdc1a6cf25)